 - It doesn’t include any development from our end.

 This has been a guide to the SMTP Protocol.
-Here we discussed the working, command, types, and advantages of SMTP with detail explanation.
+Here we discussed the working, command, types, and advantages of SMTP with a detailed explanation.
 You can also go through our other suggested articles to learn more –